-Bylaw Name General Description Date Adopted Amendments Review Date Activities in Public Places Bylaw 2016 a) Protect the public from nuisance;b) Protect, promote, and maintain public health and safety;and 29 September 2016 6 October 2016 2021 c) Minimise the potential for nuisance behaviour in public places.
-Alcohol Restrictions in Public Place Bylaw 2018 The purpose of the bylaw is to: a) Reduce the potential for alcohol related offensive behaviour and hard, damage, disorder and crime and to promote and improvement community health and safety b) Achieve its objective by putting in place controls and restrictions on the possession, consumption and carriage of alcohol, in some public places within the Queenstown Lakes District.
-25 October 2018 October 2022 Brothel Control Bylaw 2017 Contains control measures to manage potential impacts of brothels, restrict establishment to specific areas and regulate signage that advertises legally established brothels 25 May 2017 2022 Cemeteries Bylaw 2017 Contains control measures and standards for the operation of cemeteries and crematoria within boundaries covered by Council's responsibility or ownership 9 March 2017 2022 Dog Control Bylaw 2014 Facilitating responsible dog ownership and the control of dogs in the Queenstown Lakes District; protecting the wellbeing and safety of people and dogs 25 November 2014 Under review in early 2020 Food Grading Bylaw 2016 Provides the means of administering a grading system for food businesses based upon their food hygiene practices to protect, promote and maintain public health and safety.
-24 February 2016 2021 Freedom Camping Bylaw December 2019; and Defines the areas in the district where freedom camping is permitted or restricted, and the restrictions that apply.
-It also defines where freedom camping is prohibited to 12 December 2019 Resolution adopting 2019 Bylaw included a direction to staff to Freedom Camping Bylaw Maps protect the areas, access to those areas and the health and safety of people visiting the areas. review bylaw again within next two years.
+Bylaw Name General Description Date Adopted Amendments Review Date Activities in Public Places Bylaw 2016 a) Protect the public from nuisance; b) Protect, promote, and maintain public health and safety; and c) Minimise the potential for nuisance behaviour in public places.
+29 September 2016 6 October 2016 review commenced, to be completed by September 2023 Alcohol Restrictions in Public Place Bylaw 2018 The purpose of the bylaw is to: a) Reduce the potential for alcohol related offensive behaviour and hard, damage, disorder and crime and to promote and improvement community health and safety b) Achieve its objective by putting in place controls and restrictions on the possession, consumption and carriage of alcohol, in some public places within the Queenstown Lakes District.
+25 October 2018 review commenced, to be completed by September 2023 Brothel Control Bylaw 2017 Contains control measures to manage potential impacts of brothels, restrict establishment to specific areas and regulate signage that advertises legally established brothels 25 May 2017 review to commence May 2023, review due by May 2024 Cemeteries Bylaw 2017 Contains control measures and standards for the operation of cemeteries and crematoria within boundaries covered by Council's responsibility or ownership 9 March 2017 review to commence March 2023, review due March 2024 Dog Control Bylaw 2020 Facilitating responsible dog ownership and the control of dogs in the Queenstown Lakes District; protecting the wellbeing and safety of people and dogs 24 June 2020 2025 Freedom Camping Bylaw December 2021; and Freedom Camping Bylaw Maps Defines the areas in the district where freedom camping is permitted or restricted, and the restrictions that apply.
+It also defines where freedom camping is prohibited to protect the areas, access to those areas and the health and safety of people visiting the areas.
+16 December 2020 2026 Integrated Three Waters Bylaw 2021; and Integrated Three Waters Bylaw Administration Manual Ensures the Council is able to meet its legislative requirements and obligations relating to the provision of water supply, stormwater, wastewater and trade waste; includes an administration manual providing guidance on the technical aspects of the bylaw 10 December 2020 2025

-Bylaw Name General Description Date Adopted Amendments Review Date Navigation Safety Bylaw 2018 Regulates and controls the safe use of the district's waterways by people and vessels.
-23 March 2018 2023 Maritime Transport (Infringement Fees for Offences - Queenstown Lakes District Council Navigation Safety Bylaw 2018) Regulations 2019 Lists offences and infringement fees under the Navigation Safety Bylaw 18 February 2019 Shotover River Bylaw Restricts public access to the Shotover River Concession Area for the purposes of maritime safety for river users.
-17 December 2015 2020 Maritime Transport (Infringement Fees for Offences- Queenstown Lakes District Council Shotover River Bylaw 2015) Regulations 2016 Lists offences and infringement fees under the Shotover River Bylaw Regulations came into force on 28 April 2016 To be undertaken as part of review of Shotover River Bylaw 2015 Speed Limit Bylaw 2019 The purpose of this bylaw is to enable the Council to set speed limits on roads under its jurisdiction.
-8 August 2019 (with commencement date of 1 October 2019) 2024 Trade Waste Bylaw 2014 Protects the wastewater network (including the treatment plant) from substances that have a detrimental effect on its operation and asset life.
-30 July 2015 2018/19 - Provisions to be covered in Integrated Three Waters Bylaw, which will be considered in the 2019/20 financial year.
-Traffic and Parking Bylaw 2018 Regulates parking and the use of roads and public areas vested in or under the control of the Council.
-13 December 2018 2023
+COUNCIL Bylaw Name General Description Date Adopted Amendments Review Date Navigation Safety Bylaw 2018 Regulates and controls the safe use of the district's waterways by people and vessels.
+23 March 2018 2024 Maritime Transport (Infringement Fees for Offences - Queenstown Lakes District Council Navigation Safety Bylaw 2018) Regulations 2019 Lists offences and infringement fees under the Navigation Safety Bylaw.
+18 February 2019 Shotover River Bylaw 2021 Restricts public access to the Shotover River Concession Area for the purposes of maritime safety for river users.
+3 June 2021 2026 Maritime Transport (Infringement Fees for Offences- Queenstown Lakes District Council Shotover River Bylaw 2015) Regulations 2016 Lists offences and infringement fees under the Shotover River Bylaw Regulations came into force on 28 April 2016 To be undertaken as part of review of Shotover River Bylaw 2021 Traffic and Parking Bylaw 2018 Regulates parking and the use of roads and public areas vested in or under the control of the Council.
+13 December 2018 review to commence December 2024, review due December 2025